mrlem/cupa/README.md

 ### For the user: editing the content:

-* click "Connect" at the bottom right corner of the sample page
+* click "Connect" at the bottom left corner of the sample page
 * enter the default user credentials:
     * user: admin
     * password: **your_password**